zammad/zammad-admin-documentation/system/integrations/smime.rst

 .. [#crtfile] You can supply a pem/cer file that contains both, the certificate and private key.
 Zammad will extract what it needs, depending on the dialogue you're in.

+.. hint:: Imported a certificate after receiving a mail?
+   No problem, if the integration has been enabled, Zammad allows your agent to re-check on failed verifications or decryptions!

 How to work with the S/MIME integration?
 ----------------------------------------